Ayushsunny/Candidate-Application-Platform/README.md

 - [x] Responsiveness: Does the platform work well on different devices and screen sizes?

 ## Submission

-Please submit your assignment as a GitHub repository with clear instructions on how to run the application locally.
-Include a README file with any additional information necessary for evaluating your work.
-Ensure your repository is public and add meaningful comments in the code where necessary.
-Make small, incremental commits to track your progress.

 **Submitted the GitHub link to: [anubhav@weekday.team](mailto:anubhav@weekday.team)**.